From billet to baseball bat.

 Narrowing & measuring the billet to fit on copying lathe.

-After a bit, the baseball bat takes shape.
+After an hour or so, the baseball bat takes shape.
 We now have a basic baseball bat shape with some perfecting still needed.

 After the basic shape is cut, the measurements are checked & adjusted as needed.